Please consult the Calendar for the day and time of these Recovery related activities and groups.

 Advocacy and Outreach

 Why is it important to learn to speak up for yourself?
-Come learn why, and easy ways to begin finding your voice when you need to find your voice.
-It’s a process that takes time and commitment.
-It’s not easy, but well worth the journey.
+Find out why, and join us in the process of finding our own voices.
+It’s a process that takes time and commitment, but is well worth the journey.

 Connections Challenge Club